25 Best Things to Do in Syracuse, NY

 This historical landmark is yet another Art deco masterpiece, influenced by the graceful ripples of Niagara falls.

-It also looks amusing, like a real Mohawk hairdo, and hence its campy name.
+It looks amusing, like a natural Mohawk hairdo, hence its campy name.

-It is currently home to the National Grid Company and is famous for being lit up in various colors on major festival dates.
+It is currently home to the National Grid Company and is famous for being lit up in various colors on significant festival dates.

-If you fancy a tryst with Syracuse history, this museum stands tall and welcomes you with its diverse exhibits.
+If you fancy a fling with Syracuse's history, Onondaga Historical Association stands tall and welcomes you with its diverse exhibits.

 The museum showcases the growth and progression of the local Onondaga county.